-Based on the outcomes of the assessment, the Planning Section Chief along with the facility Staffing Coordinator, Marlene Lehman, will develop a staffing plan for the operational period (e.g., remainder of shift).
+Based on the outcomes of the assessment, the Planning Section Chief along with the facility Staffing Coordinator will develop a staffing plan for the operational period (e.g., remainder of shift).
 The Operation Section Chief will execute the staffing plan by overseeing staff execution of response activities.
-The Finance/Administration Section Chief Rafaela Guinta and Melanie Simeone will manage the storage and processing of timekeeping and related documentation to track staff hours.
+The Finance/Administration Section Chief along with HR managers will manage the storage and processing of timekeeping and related documentation to track staff hours.
+For union and non-union nurse coverage procedure during an emergency/disaster see policy 9.12.